Can You Use Glycolic and Lactic Acid Together?

 Understanding: Basics of glycolic and lactic acids

 Both alpha hydroxy acids (AHAs) work wonders for resurfacing the skin, but they each bring something different to the table.
-And their effectiveness relies on concentration and pH levels.
-Higher concentrations and lower pH offer stronger exfoliation but may irritate sensitive skin.
+And their effectiveness relies on concentration levels.
+Higher concentrations offer stronger exfoliation but may irritate sensitive skin, if you haven't built a tolerance first.

 Glycolic Acid:

-• Derived from sugar cane, glycolic acid has the smallest molecules among AHAs, allowing for deep penetration and effective exfoliation.
+• Glycolic acid has the smallest molecules among AHAs, allowing for deep penetration and effective exfoliation.
 It improves skin tone, texture, and overall appearance by reducing fine lines, wrinkles, hyperpigmentation, and acne scars.

 Lactic Acid: